 What is Injection Molding?

-Injection molding is a manufacturing process where plastic or other materials are melted and injected into a mold to create parts.
+Injection molding is a manufacturing process that melts plastic resin and injects it into a mold cavity to form complex, precise parts at high volume.
 It is efficient for mass production, offering high precision, repeatability, and low cost per part.
 Common applications include automotive parts, medical devices, and consumer products.
-Key benefits include fast production cycles, complex shapes, and minimal material waste.
+Key benefits include fast production cycles, material versatility, and minimal post-processing, making it the preferred method for producing plastic components across industries.

 A complex manufacturing process called injection molding is used to make a variety of plastic products.
 To begin, molten plastic is injected into a mold cavity; it then cools and solidifies into the final shape.
 There are several key steps in this procedure: